roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-05 ****** byStoryTeller07© Jane was thankful he was going to use his hand, for that meant it wouldn't be so bad.
+Jane was thankful he was going to use his hand, for that meant it wouldn't be so bad.
 A slap hurt her pride more than anything, which was its purpose.
 A warm feeling emanated from her bottom, but more injurious was the warm feeling in her tummy.
 The familiar feeling of arousal was making its way through her body to her mind.
 Sexual stimulation came in a myriad of forms these days.
 It was as though the slut in her had been let loose.
 From humiliation she became a sexed up bitch, and from having no choice except to submit, she was free of responsibility and ready for anything.

  Mark slapped her bare cheeks, reddening them, noting her lips swelling in reaction to the rough handling.
 He had discovered she became sexed up from being humiliated, and controlled.
 So now he took every opportunity to ensure he had a hot sex pet, ready to pander to his whims.